ziadwael1812/android-fitness-tracker/README.md

 - `android.permission.INTERNET` for API calls.

 Ensure these are declared in the `AndroidManifest.xml` and handled at runtime according to Android best practices.

-## Contribution

-(Details for contribution can be added here if this were an open-source project.)